Your pup has been scratching himself constantly lately. You don’t know why, or how you can relieve his itching.

 Dog Skin Allergies

 If your dog scratches a lot, has runny eyes, and licks certain areas on his body, he might be allergic to something.
-The breeds that are most susceptible to allergic reactions are terriers, retrievers, setters, pugs, and bulldogs.
+The breeds that are most susceptible to skin allergies are terriers, retrievers, setters, pugs, and bulldogs.
 Common allergies include but are not limited to perfume, feathers, cigarette smoke, grass, trees, weed pollens, dust, and dander.

 Treatment for allergies depends on what your pup is allergic to.
 For example, if it’s food, he will have to take an allergy test.
 If it’s pollen, you will have to bathe him more frequently.
 Either way, you should seek your veterinarian for guidance.